AllanChain/gridsome-plugin-pwa/README.md

 It tries to be more similar to `cli-plugin-pwa`, but makes use of gridsome's image processing power.

+It uses jest, puppeteer and lighthouse for unit and e2e testing, to stabilize the plugin.

 ## Installation

 ### 1. Add to Dependencies